This is a Tale of Two Coaches

 Neither one is bad, depending on where you are in your business.
 If you need refinement so you can make progress quicker, make sure you are working with someone who knows more than just the mechanics.

 “If you could have gotten results on your own – you would have done it already.”

-Here are a few suggestions for figuring out what kind of business coach you need to help move your business forward:
+Here are a few suggestions for figuring out if you need a business coach, a consultant, or just some good old education:

 - If you are struggling to get clients, don’t pay someone to design your website.
 You need one of two things or both:

-- 1) someone who can help you choose the right strategy and plan for getting clients.
+- 1) someone who can help you choose the right strategy and plan for getting clients, or

 - If you have a steady base of clients and are ready to grow your business, you probably don’t need a business coach.
-You need a strategist who can help you find the gaps you can’t see.
-A good strategist will help you create a results-based actionable plan you can implement.
+You need a consultant who can help you find the gaps you can’t see.
+A good consultant will help you create a results-based actionable strategy you can implement.
+They won’t hold your hand through the process like a coach, but they’ll give you a sound plan you can implement.

 - If your business is thriving and you want to expand or evolve into something new, find a mastermind group with other like-minded entrepreneurs who are on a similar journey.
 Having a community to engage, learn, and grow with will do wonders for you.

 Where ever you are, get what you need to grow your business or grow yourself.